btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 [![BTCPay 1.3.0 Lightning Address](https://img.youtube.com/vi/j0Se0nsDI-s/mqdefault.jpg)](https://www.youtube.com/watch?v=j0Se0nsDI-s)

 By utilizing the LNURL-Pay protocol, we created a separate view in our POS app, allowing you to print out a static, re-usable QR code for every product in the app.
-This feature will enable you to accept payments without having a wallet on the spot.
+This feature will enable you to accept payments without having a device to display your BTCPay Server UI on the spot.
 The customer would need an LNURL-Pay compatible wallet to scan a QR to pay.
-For every payment coming into your static QR-code, BTCPay Server generates invoices on the fly.
+For every payment coming into your static QR-code, BTCPay Server generates invoices on the fly, tracking it against your preferred currency.
 That means that you can easily export these invoices, manage them for accounting purposes, and even refund them!

 <!--
 if we have the images on time for the announcement ,then add this